Frequently Asked Questions

 The Choir's operations are supported in part by the Dallas Morse Coors Foundation for the Performing Arts, contributions from individual donors, fundraising projects, compact disc sales, performance fees, concert ticket sales, and singer tuition.

 - High level of artistic expression and performance

 - Professional vocal training in the Bel Canto style which nurtures the development of a solo quality voice

-- Discipline, strong work ethic, and team spirit
+- Discipline, focus, strong work ethic, and team spirit

 - Joyful self-expression and self-confidence